-From the red-giant phase on, what happens depends on the mass of the star.
-There are many variants, of which we will mention only a few.
+After the red-giant phase, what happens depends on the mass of the star.
+We will mention a few possibilities.
 For the moment, let us go on considering a star the size of the Sun.

 The star’s core still is not in equilibrium and continues to contract until it hits the limit imposed by the QM exclusion principle, which keeps its electrons from occupying the same QM state.
 Within the core, the helium resulting from the preceding hydrogen core fusion begins to fuse into heavier elements,8Be, 12C (and 16O, in still heavier stars).
 Since 12C formation requires three alpha particles (4He nuclei), the process is called the triple-alpha process and the star is in the core helium fusion phase.
 The star now has two layers, the inner one fusing to heavier elements than the outer one.